 Coconut Macaroon Cupcakes

-These Coconut Macaroon Cupcakes are made with a moist coconut cupcake, a layer of chocolate ganache and a light coconut meringue frosting that is covered with more toasted coconut!
-Such a fun cupcake inspired by the classic macaroon!
+These Coconut Macaroon Cupcakes are made with a moist coconut cupcake, a layer of chocolate ganache and a light coconut meringue frosting that’s covered with more toasted coconut!
+A fun cupcake inspired by the classic macaroon!

 When these cupcakes popped into my head, I couldn’t wait to make them!
 A good macaroon is so tasty and I really wanted a cupcake that was just as yummy.
 Plus, with spring coming the coconut just seemed perfect!